demianturner/writingBlog/apps/crypto-calculator/index.md

 title: Crypto Tools for the Mac
 ---
 # Download Crypto Tools on the Mac AppStore
 Crypto Tools Pro is a handy menu bar app to convert between fiat currencies and cryptos.
-Also features a live ticker feed.
+Also features real-time price and news feeds.
 Get the latest exchange data live in your menu bar.

 ## Features - Pro Version
 [![][image-1]][1]

-- Live conversion between practically all crypto and fiat currencies
+- Live conversion between hundreds of crypto and fiat currencies
-- Live ticker feed to keep track of your cryptos
-- Percentage change in last 24 hrs
+- Real-time price and news feeds
 - Includes 98 international (fiat) currencies
 - 376 crypto currencies
 - Customise your shortlist up to 125 currencies